nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 ├── .eslintrc                 # Configures ESLint
-├── .gitignore                # Tells git which files to ignore ├── .npmrc                    # Configures npm to save exact by default ├── README.md                 # This file.
+├── .gitignore                # Tells git which files to ignore ├── .npmrc                    # Configures npm to save exact by default ├── .travis.yml               # Travis configuration file ├── README.md                 # This file.
+├── assets/assets             # Folder created during postinstall to house Cesium, Cesium-Drawhelper, arcJS, flexboxgrid, mapskin, and normalize libraries that won't play well with webpack and have to be requested post load
-├── assets                    # Folder created during postinstall to house Cesium and Cesium-Drawhelper ├── dist                      # Folder where the build script places the built app.
+├── coverage                  # Karma code coverage output folder ├── dist                      # Folder where the build script places the built app.
 Use this in prod.
 ├── docs                      # All documentation
-├── karma.conf.js             # Configuration for karma test runner
-├── package.json              # Package configuration.
-The list of 3rd party libraries and utilities
+├── lib                       # Contains arcJS and mapskin libraries that are not available in npm ├── karma.conf.js             # Configuration for karma test runner ├── package.json              # Package configuration.
+The list of 3rd party libraries and utilities ├── scripts                   # Node scripts that run build related tools │   ├── build.js              # Runs the production build │   ├── buildHtml.js          # Builds index.html
-├── postbuild.sh              # Shell script that runs after npm build to copy over certain libs to certain places in the distribution
+│   ├── distServer.js         # Starts webserver and opens final built app that's in dist in your default browser │   ├── postbuild.sh          # Shell script that runs after npm build to copy over certain libs to certain places in the distribution
-├── postinstall.sh            # Shell script that copies over certain node_module files, libraries, sets up other stuff, etc.
+│   ├── postinstall.sh        # Shell script that copies over certain node_module files, libraries, sets up other stuff, etc.
-├── src                       # Source code
+│   ├── srcServer.js          # Starts dev webserver with hot reloading and opens your app in your default browser ├── src                       # Source code
+│   ├── _core                 # Folder containing all cmc-core files that should not need to be modified by external developer
-│   ├── actions               # Flux/Redux actions.
+│   │   ├── actions           # Core Flux/Redux actions.
 List of distinct actions that can occur in the app.
-│   ├── components            # React components
+│   │	├── components        # Core React components
+│   │	├── constants         # Core application constants including constants for Redux
+│   │	├── reducers          # Core Redux reducers.
+Your state is altered here based on actions │	│   │   ├── models        # Core state models acted upon by reducers.
+Each reducer corresponds to a model │	│   │   ├── reducerFunctions  # Functions used by core reducers, separated out for cleanliness │   │	├── styles        	  # Core CSS Styles, typically written in Sass │	│	│	├── resources     # Style media resources like favicons and images required by core │   │	├── store        	  # Redux store configuration, modifications usually unnecessary
+│   │	├── tests         	  # All Core tests
+│	│	│	├── data   		  # Any dummy data core tests may need
+│   │	├── utils         	  # Application constants including constants for Redux
+│   ├── components            # Components that live outside of Core, used for applications built on top of Core.
+By default contains only AppContainer.js stub file for getting started.
+│   ├── constants             # Container for user defined constant files.
+Also includes appConfig.js which is used for general app config.
+Note that core is also configured from this file.
-│   ├── constants             # Application constants including constants for Redux │   ├── default-data          # Default data for the application
+│   ├── default-data          # Default data for the application
 │   │   ├── help              # In-app help markdown documentation files
+│   │   ├── layer-metadata    # Metadata files for each layer
-│   ├── index.html            # Start page
+│   ├── index.html            # Start page where the app bundle is included, also has loading screen written in vanilla JS.
 │   ├── index.js              # Entry point for your app
-│   ├── lib                   # 3rd party libraries not in npm or copied over during postinstall │   ├── reducers              # Redux reducers.
-Your state is altered here based on actions │   │   ├── models            # State models acted upon by reducers.
-Each reducer corresponds to a model │   ├── store                 # Redux store configuration │   ├── styles                # CSS Styles, typically written in Sass
-|   |   ├── lib               # Any 3rd party CSS libraries (copied over from node_modules or src/lib during postinstall)
-|   |   ├── resources         # CSS Styles, typically written in Sass
-│   ├── tests                 # All tests
+│   ├── styles                # CSS Styles, typically written in Sass │	│   ├── _theme.scss   	  # High level SCSS variables used for setting various application colors (Note: this is an scss partial file, see http://stackoverflow.com/questions/31311147/underscore-in-partial-sass-file)
+│	│   ├── _variables.scss   # SCSS variables, mixin and animation definitions (Note: this is an scss partial file, see http://stackoverflow.com/questions/31311147/underscore-in-partial-sass-file)
+│	│   ├── styles.scss       # SCSS top level file used for importing _variables and Core styles.scss
-│   │   ├── data              # Any dummy data tests may need
+│   │
 │   └── utils                 # Plain ES6 JS objects.
 Pure logic.
 No framework.
-├── tools                     # Node scripts that run build related tools │   ├── build.js              # Runs the production build
-│   ├── buildHtml.js          # Builds index.html
-│   ├── distServer.js         # Starts webserver and opens final built app that's in dist in your default browser │   ├── srcServer.js          # Starts dev webserver with hot reloading and opens your app in your default browser ├── webpack.config.dev.js     # Configures dev webpack └── webpack.config.prod.js    # Configures production webpack
+├── test-results   		      # Karma test results output folder ├── webpack.config.dev.js     # Configures dev webpack
+└── webpack.config.prod.js    # Configures production webpack
 ```